rmccoy7541/neand_sQTL/log.md

 Started conversion to junc files.
 Made some changes to `bam2junccall.sh`; see version history.

+#### Fri 11 Jan 2019 05:31:19 PM EST
+I'm signing off for the day.
+I got up until the point where I need to reach into the phenotype files and match and rename headers to their full GTEx ID equivalent while sorting them into distince tissue subdirectories. **Also, I need to bear in mind that in MARCC, because of some technical difficulty that I'm having with `sra-toolkit`, the `ncbi/` file is actually `Ne-sQTL`, and in the work partition, there is no git directory.
+I don't know if that makes sense, but anyway, don't get confused while developing the pipeline.
+I doubt I'll even read this again** Good night.

 ### 01/09/2019
 #### Wed 09 Jan 2019 02:02:37 PM EST
 Downloaded a new set of SRA files to test the pipeline with.